Yunxian Man

 Yunxian Man (郧县人 (Yúnxiàn rén)) is a set of three hominid skull fossils discovered at the Xuetangliangzi site (学堂梁子遗址 (Xuétángliángzǐ Yízhǐ)) in Yunyang district, Hubei, China.
 Two skulls were discovered, in 1989 and 1990, followed by a third in 2022.
 The first two were described as "crushed and distorted," but "relatively complete," and compared to Homo erectus or early Homo sapiens.
 These were given collection numbers EV 9001 and EV 9002 and are sometimes referred to as "Yunxian 1" and "Yunxian 2".
 The fossils were excavated by the Institute for Cultural Objects and Archeology of Hubei Province, the Yunyang Regional Museum (now the Shiyan City Museum), and the Yun District Museum.

 In June 2001, the State Council designated the Xuetangliangzi site as a major cultural heritage site under national-level protection, as part of the fifth batch of additions to the list.

 In late 2022, a third skull, 35 meters from the discovery site of the two original skulls, was discovered and designated "Yunxian 3"., and was discovered "in good condition."

 The Xuetangliangzi paleontological site is at the mouth of the Quyuan River (曲远河 (Qūyuǎn Hé)), where it flows into the Han River, so it has also been called the Quyuan River site.

-In 2025, a reconstruction removing much of the distortion led a team of researchers to believe the fossils are Denisovans.
+In 2025, a reconstruction removing much of the distortion led a team of researchers to believe the fossils are ancestral relatives of Denisovans.